-The Worst REDD-type projectsi in Africa: Continent Grab for Carbon Colonialism
+The Worst REDD-type projects1 in Africa: Continent Grab for Carbon Colonialism

-REDD+ (Reducing Emissions from Deforestation and forest Degradation) is a false solution to climate changeii that privatizes and sells nature and the very air we breathe.
+REDD+ (Reducing Emissions from Deforestation and forest Degradation) is a false solution to climate change that privatizes and sells nature and the very air we breathe.
 A carbon offset mechanism, REDD+ allows industrialized countries to use Africa's forests, agriculture, soils and even water as sponges for their carbon dioxide pollution instead of reducing greenhouse gas emissions at source.
 REDD+ turns Africa into a dump for Northern pollution.
-Outraged by the rampant land grabs and neocolonialism of REDD+, Africans at the World Social Forum in Tunisia took the historic decision to launch the No REDD in Africa Network to defend the continent from the REDD onslaught.iii

-CONTINENT GRAB: REDD-ification of Africa

-In Africa, REDD+, carbon credits, agrofuels and export crops, are driving massive land grabs.iv Experts are warning that three-quarters of Africa's population and two-thirds of its land are at riskv and that REDD+ may create "generations of landless people."vii REDD+ is emerging as a new form of colonialism,vii economic subjugation,viii impoverishmentix and a driver of land grabsx so massive that they may constitute a Continent Grab.xi Carbon trading companies have applied for rights over one-third of Mozambique, to sell REDD credits.xii More than 40% of Cameroon's forests - almost 20% of the country- may be slated for REDD-type projectsxiii and 20% of Liberia's forests were almost grabbed for a billionaire carbon scam.xiv According to Reuters, an Australian carbon trading company claimed to have signed a contract to do REDD in all of the
+Outraged by the rampant land grabs and neocolonialism of REDD+, Africans at the World Social Forum in Tunisia took the historic decision to launch the No REDD in Africa Network to defend the continent from the REDD onslaught.3 CONTINENT GRAB: REDD-ification of Africa In Africa, REDD+, carbon credits, agrofuels and export crops, are driving massive land grabs.
+Experts are warning that three-quarters of Africa's population and two-thirds of its land are at risk and that REDD+ may create "generations of landless people."
+REDD+ is emerging as a new form of colonialism, conomic subjugation, impoverishment and a driver of land grabs so massive that they may constitute a Continent